RLGym/rlgym.github.io/docs/tutorials/reward_functions.md

 ```
 These methods are called by an RLGym environment during an episode.

-To make a custom reward function, simply inherit from the base class and implement the above methods.
+To make a custom reward function, just inherit from the base class and implement the above methods.
-As an example, let's create a simple reward function that will reward the agent for gaining speed
+As an example, let's create a simple reward function that will reward the agent for gaining speed.

 ```python
 from rlgym.utils.reward_functions import RewardFunction